jccf091/cardano-sl/docs/tx/binary-format.md

 * `0` (like in example above) - `PublicKey`-address,
 * `1` - `Script`-address,
 * `2` - `Redeem`-address,
-* `3` - unknown address (for new types in future releases).
+* other tag - unknown address (for new types in future releases).

-Address type is 1-byte value.
+Address type is a byte.

 ## Transaction Attributes

 As mentioned before, attributes is a map, where `key` is 1-byte integer, and `value` is a value of arbitrary type.

-Please note that currently transactions always have **empty** attributes.
-Probably in future releases transactions will have real attributes.
+Please note that currently transactions with non-empty attributes are prohibited, and Daedalus wallet always generates and receives transactions with **empty** attributes.
+But in future it might change and probably transactions will have the real attributes.

 ## Full Example